0ddlyoko/ERP_Rust/README.md

 This project is double-licensed:

 - The core (directories `code_gen/`, `erp/`, `erp_search/`, `erp_search_code_gen/`, `src/`,
-  and any other directories except `plugins/` and its subdirectories)
+  and any other directories except `plugins/` and its subdirectories) are licensed under "Business Source License".
   Please see [LICENSE.BSL](LICENSE.BSL) for more information about this license.

-- The modules (directory `plugins/`) are licensed under the LGPL-3.0-or-later.
+- The modules (directory `plugins/`) are licensed under "LGPL-3.0-or-later".
   Please see [LICENSE.LGPL](LICENSE.LGPL) for more information about this license.

 For commercial licensing inquiries, please create an issue on the GitHub repository